Rare clear view of Mt Fuji from the Cerulean Tower Hotel’s Club Room

 DRAFT ITINERARY

-DAY/NIGHT 1: FRIDAY, APRIL 3: ARRIVAL IN JAPAN / TOKYO HOTEL
+DAY/NIGHT 1: MONDAY, APRIL 6: ARRIVAL IN JAPAN / TOKYO HOTEL

 Welcome to Japan! 日本へようこそ!

-The rich variety of your Japanese experience commences as the jet coasts to the runway, with vistas of rice fields, temple compounds, the shoreline, residential neighborhoods, highway spirals, speeding trains, and bold and colorful signage.
-The moment your flight lands in Japan, the modern systems kick in, as you move through your Japanese International arrival Airport, with its efficient arrival formalities, and eventually to your reserved, private transfer that will bring you to your Tokyo hotel.
+The rich variety of your Japanese experience commences as the jet coasts to the runway, with vistas of rice fields, temple compounds, the shoreline, residential neighborhoods, highway spirals, speeding trains, and bold, colorful signage.
+The moment your flight lands in Japan, the modern systems kick in, as you move through the Japanese International arrival Airport, with its efficient arrival formalities, and eventually to your reserved, private transfer that will bring you to your Tokyo hotel.
 As you are driving, start to take notice of the things many that make Japan unique.

 In the early evening, we will gather in the hotel lobby for an optional “get-to-know-your-neighborhood” stroll; otherwise no official group activity is planned this day in order to allow you to acclimate to the new time zone after your long flight.